Sustainability

 Our policies

-Our policies provide clear guidance
+Our policies provide clear guidance on required standards and behaviours.

 Building upon our company-wide sustainability strategy, our policies set out Versuni position on topics that are of material importance to the sustainability performance of our supply chain.
 For a full understanding of the various requirements, please download the respective policies.